Zarthus/Reconcile/README.md

 But do not copy it directly, use `config.example.json` for that.

 Once these requirements are met, go ahead and run `python bot.py` or `./start.sh` to start the bot.

+### Run the bot on system init.

+To run the bot on init you can copy (as root or via sudo) the file `reconcile` (from the root of the repo) to /etc/init.d/ You will then want to edit the file (do this as root/via sudo!).
+Change the BOTUSER and BOTDIR variables to match your setup.
+Make sure to chmod +x the init script in /etc/init.d/ Make sure to have `screen` installed!

 ### Disabling (or enabling) a module